ws500981/828j_proj/README.md

 All questions were written in **English**.

 ## Dataset
 The dataset is released in both `JSON` and `CSV` formats.
-FORK contains `110K` CommmonsenseQA-style questions.
+LoRT contains around `110K` CommmonsenseQA-style questions.

 The following is an example entry from FORK:
 ```